-These debates are significant for everyone with a stake in contemporary higher education.
-They inform the research questions newer researchers should be asking and debating given the huge societal and global challenges we face.
+These questions are not exclusive or exhaustive and you are welcome to choose to engage with these questions, in part or in whole, or alternatively pose your own questions.
+These debates are significant for everyone with a stake in contemporary higher education but for newer researchers they will inform the research questions we need to be asking and debating given the huge societal and global challenges we face in reconceptualising higher education now and in the future.

-We would like to invite you to participate in this year's Conference by submitting an abstract for a paper or poster presentation.
-You may also like to run a symposium.
-You are, of course, also welcome simply to attend this prestigious annual event.
+We would like to invite you to participate in this year's Conference by submitting an abstract and/or a poster presentation.
+You may also like to convene a symposium and bring together colleagues presenting papers on a common theme.
+You are, of course, also welcome simply to attend this prestigious annual event as a delegate and participate in all the discussions.

 The SRHE Newer Researchers Conference provides a unique space for newer researchers in higher education to share and discuss their ongoing work with peers in the international higher education research community in a supportive but stimulating environment.
+You will also have the opportunity to share your experiences with senior scholars in the field and explore your research interests further.

-We bring together students and newer researchers in the early stages of a research career as well as those who may have more experience either in education, or in other fields, but are new to the issues of higher education research.
+We bring together students and newer researchers in the early stages of a research career as well as those who may have more experience, either in education or in other fields, but are new to the issues of higher education research.
 This Conference provides the opportunity to present your own work whilst learning more about topics other newer researchers in higher education are exploring from a wide range of perspectives.
-As part of our commitment to promoting the development of higher education research and researchers, we welcome papers or posters reporting on ongoing research as well as pilot or completed studies and work of a conceptual, theoretical or empirical nature.
+As part of our commitment to promoting the development of higher education research and researchers, we welcome papers and/or posters reporting on ongoing research as well as pilot or completed studies and work of a conceptual, theoretical or empirical nature.
 All submissions are peer-reviewed, resulting in a range of high quality presentations.

-Whether returning to the SRHE Conference to present your own work or seeking to engage with the emerging debates with international delegates for the first time, the Newer

-Researchers conference also provides many opportunities for you to network with your peers and with more experienced researchers, as well as gaining experience through chairing presentations.
+Whether returning to the SRHE Conference to present your own work or seeking to engage with the emerging debates with international delegates for the first time, the Newer Researchers conference also provides many opportunities for you to network with your peers and with more experienced researchers, as well as gaining experience through chairing presentations.

-Please see below for further details about the conference theme and how to submit your abstract for a paper, poster or symposium.
+Please see below for further details about the conference theme and how to submit your abstract, poster or symposium.
 We look forward to welcoming you to Celtic Manor for what we know will be another stimulating and inspiring Conference.

-Dr Saranne Weller, Dr Sian Lindsay and Dr Mark Kerrigan Co-convenors of SRHE Newer Researchers' Network
+Dr Saranne Weller, Dr Mark Kerrigan, Dr Harriet Dismore and Dr Anna Zimdars Co-convenors, SRHE Newer Researchers' Network